 Coaching promotes individual and team excellence.

-Coaching develops high commitment to common goals.
+Coaching develops a high commitment to common goals.

 Coaching produces valuable leaders.

 Leadership by example is important in coaching.
 A coaching leader loses credibility when he/she cannot practice what he/she preaches.
-This means that a coaching leader should be well organized, highly competent is his/her field, communicates openly and encourages feedback, and has a clear idea of the organization's vision-mission-goals.
+This means that a coaching leader should be well organized, highly competent in his/her field, communicates openly and encourages feedback, and has a clear idea of the organization's vision-mission-goals.
 By vicarious and purposive learning, members catch the same good practices and attitudes from the coaching leader, turning them into coaching leaders themselves.
-If a member experiences good coaching, he/she is most likely to do the same things when entrusted with formal leadership roles.
+If a member experiences good coaching, he/she is most likely to do the same when entrusted with formal leadership roles.

 Some words of caution, though: coaching is just one of the styles of leadership.
 It can be done in combination with the other five emotional leadership styles depending on the profile of the emerging team.
 Moreover, coaching as a leadership style requires that you are physically, emotionally, and mentally fit most of the time since it involves two levels of coaching: individual and team.
 Your members expect you to be the last one to give up or bail out in any situation, especially during crises.
 A coaching leader must be conscious that coaching entails investing time in each individual and the whole team.
 Moreover, the responsibilities are greater since while you are coaching members, you are also developing future coaches as well.